Dhovin/docker-pritunl/README.md

 - Updated to Focal base
 - Updated to support Wireguard
-- Updated to suppose mongodb 4.2
+- Updated to support mongodb 4.2

 FYI, you need to install the wireguard app next to the Pritunl client to get WG to work, atleast on Windows. \
 https://www.wireguard.com/install/